rodrigocabrito/Tintolmarket/README.md

 ## What can you do

 Allows you to register in the app through an authentication process.
 Then, you can do various operations, such as add a Wine, sell it, inspect, buy some other Wine and rate them.
-There are also other functionallities related to user interaction such as communicating with others users and checking you balance.
+There are other functionallities related to user interaction such as communicating with others users and checking you balance.
+All the operations are safe and verified by the server to check the client's identity, including the authentication.
+In the chat, only the clients in a conversation can read the content of each message.

 ## Functionalities